igrossberg23/react-meetups/README.md

 # React Meetups

 This is an app for exploring the functionality offered by [NextJS](https://nextjs.org/).
 It is part of a course by [Academind](https://www.udemy.com/course/react-the-complete-guide-incl-redux/).
-This site is hosted on [Vercel](https://vercel.com/) at [Link](https://react-meetups-mu.vercel.app/).
+This site is hosted on [Vercel](https://vercel.com/) right [here](https://react-meetups-mu.vercel.app/).

 ## Features